Choosing the Right Tool by Symptom PBQs

 Key Takeaways

-• Tool choice should follow the symptom, scope, and layer being tested.
+• Tool choice should follow the symptom, the scope, and the layer being tested.

 • Start with low-risk observation before disruptive changes unless urgency or safety requires action.